Guy Stretching

 Muscle Imbalances

-Your joints are surrounded by muscles to create movement and accomplish anything from brushing your teeth to squatting a heavy load.
+Your joints are surrounded by muscles to create movement.
+This helps you do anything from brushing your teeth to squatting a heavy load.

-Joint pain can happen when certain muscles are dominating the relationship around the joint, often due to working one muscle harder than the opposite muscle (example: hamstring vs. quads).
+Joint pain can happen when certain muscles are dominating the relationship around the joint.
+This is often due to working one muscle harder than the opposite muscle (example: hamstring vs. quads).

-Finding a good mobility and stretching routine for before and after your training can help alleviate these issues.
+Finding a good mobility and stretching routine before and after your training can help alleviate these issues.
+Corrective exercise to fix these imbalances can also be important.

 Aging

-As you get older, painful joints become increasingly more common, because changes in cartilage and connective tissues leave the joint less resilient and more susceptible to damage.
+As you get older, painful joints become increasingly more common.
+This is due to changes in cartilage and connective tissues, leaving the joint more susceptible to damage.

 This change also limits the range of motion of joints.